Massachusetts Republican Party: Continued dominance (1876–1928)

 The end of Reconstruction also signaled the end of one-party rule in Massachusetts.
 As the national Democratic Party gained support in the urban North, Boston became competitive in statewide elections.

 In 1874, Boston mayor William Gaston became the first Democratic governor since 1851.
 In the 1876 elections, Republicans lost six congressional seats and Rutherford Hayes became the first Republican to lose Suffolk County.
-Liberal Republicans Charles Francis Adams, Sr. and Benjamin Franklin Butler left the party and staged competitive bids for Governor on the Democratic ticket.
+Liberal Republicans Charles Francis Adams Sr. and Benjamin Franklin Butler left the party and staged competitive bids for Governor on the Democratic ticket.

 However, Republicans were still the dominant force in the state through the end of the century, and Massachusetts continued to be a base for the national Republican Party.
 One national figure to emerge was Henry Cabot Lodge, a scion of wealthy and powerful Cabot and Lodge families.
 Lodge represented Massachusetts in the United States Senate for thirty years from 1893 to his death in 1924.
 Lodge was a prominent advocate for restrictions on immigration and an antagonist of Democratic President Woodrow Wilson on matters of foreign policy.
 When Republicans won control of the Senate in 1918, Lodge was named Senate Majority Leader and Chair of the Foreign Relations Committee and served in both positions until his death.

-Following the death of President Harding, Vice-President Calvin Coolidge became the 30th President of the United States.
+Following the death of President Harding, Vice President Calvin Coolidge became the 30th President of the United States.
 Coolidge was previously the Governor and Lieutenant Governor of Massachusetts.

 Decline (1928–1952)

 The Republican dominance of Massachusetts slowly died in the 1920s and 1930s as predominantly Democratic immigrant groups changed the traditionally Republican White Anglo-Saxon Protestant (WASP) Massachusetts into the Catholic Democratic majority state that it remains today.
 The Democratic take-over of Massachusetts was aided by the high unionization of workers in the state, coupled with the onset of the Great Depression and the rise of the New Deal Democrats.
-In 1928, Catholic Al Smith became the first Democrat to carry Massachusetts in a presidential election since the party's foundation a century prior.
+In 1928, Catholic Al Smith became the first Democrat to win a majority of the vote in Massachusetts in a presidential election since the party's foundation a century prior.

 With the emergence of Franklin Roosevelt's New Deal coalition and the growing power of the urban and Catholic vote, Massachusetts produced victories for Democratic presidential candidates in every election from 1928 to 1948.
 By the 1950s, most of the urban and suburban areas of Massachusetts were largely Democratic, leaving just a few pockets of strongly Republican rural areas in the Cape and Islands region and Western Massachusetts.